chairfull/GodotRichTextLabel2/README.md

 # Changes
+- 1.7
+	- Changed `set_bbcode` to queue for the end of the frame.
+	- Moved tag state and stack to `STACK_STATE` object.
+	- Moved `font_cache` and font functions to `FontHelper`.
+	- Removed `_random` and set as meta property since it's rarely used.
 - 1.6.3
 	- Fixed `color` property not being settable from script.
 	- Fixed alignment error and used slightly more efficient method.